Last updated: January 25, 2021

 VIII.
 Late Finishes

-If players are unable to finish their matches by the deadline, they must contact their moderator to request an extension for up to a week with information about when the late matches will take place.
-If such communication does not take place or late game results are not reported within a week of the deadline, the responsible players are considered to have dropped out mid-season, with penalties as described in the following section.
+Match results must be reported by 23:59 UTC of the last day of the season (note when this is in your time zone).
+If players are unable to finish their matches by the deadline, they must request an extension by contacting their moderator with information about when the late matches will take place.
+Players in tier A may request extensions of up to 3 days; players in all other tiers may request up to 7 days.
+If such communication does not take place or the late matches are not reported by the extension deadline for their tier, the responsible players are dropped with the penalties described in the following section.

 IX.
 Dropping Players Mid-Season

 Players dropping out during the season have a significant negative impact on their group.
 Unfortunately, some must drop out, or become inactive and have to be removed by the moderators.
 It is difficult to deal with matches that have been played by a player who has dropped because the matches they played and failed to play can have a significant impact on the group standings.
 The following rules are used for dropped players: